GuessHuIAm/replication/notebook.md

 # Engineering Notebook #

 ## Replication Paradigm ##
-For simplicity and robustness, we chose to implement a **Primary-Secondary** Replication Paradigm.
-This consists of utilizing three multiprocessing `Process`es, acting as three, fully functioning synchronized servers, where each process is given an index (0, 1, or 2).
+For simplicity and robustness, we chose to implement a Primary-Secondary Replication Paradigm.
+This consists of utilizing three `multiprocessing` `Process`es, acting as three, fully functioning synchronized servers, where each process is assigned an index (0, 1, or 2).
 By default, process 0 is designated the initial primary replica (i.e., the server to which clients communicate directly).

 ## Leader Election ##
 Leader election is done in order of lowest index.
 I.e., the lowest-indexed replica available is chosen to be the primary, and both the client and secondary replicas maintain a continuous heartbeat with the primary replica, transitioning to the next replica in line in the event that a response is not detected from the primary.